Sudip-C/Event_management/README.md

 # Library Management System API Documentation

-This API provides functionality for managing books, authors, users, and audit logs in a library management system.
+This API provides functionality for managing books, users, and audit logs in a library management system.
 It also allows users to borrow and return books with constraints and logs all user actions.

-Base URL
 ### Base URL: https://event-management-pscm.onrender.com/api